esimonetti/SugarDockerized/README.md

 `sudo sysctl -w vm.max_map_count=262144`

 ### Docker images
-* `images/elasticsearch/175/` - Elasticsearch 1.7.5
-* `images/elasticsearch/54/` - Elasticsearch 5.4
-* `images/elasticsearch/56/` - Elasticsearch 5.6
-* `images/elasticsearch/62/` - Elasticsearch 6.2
-* `images/ldap/` - OpenLDAP
-* `images/loadbalancer/` - Apache load balancer
+* `images/php/XY/apache/` - Image for Apache with PHP version X.X
+* `images/php/XY/cron/` - Image for PHP version X.Y, for background jobs and any CLI need
-* `images/mysql/57/` - MySQL 5.7
+* `images/mysql/XY/` - Image for MySQL version X.Y
+* `images/elasticsearch/XY/` - Image for Elasticsearch X.Y
-* `images/permissions/` - Permissions fixing container image
+* `images/permissions/` - Image for permissions fixing container
-* `images/php/56/apache/` - Apache with PHP 5.6
+* `images/loadbalancer/` - Image for Apache load balancer
-* `images/php/56/cron/` - PHP 5.6 CLI for background jobs
+* `images/jmeter/` - Image for Jmeter
-* `images/php/71/apache/` - Apache with PHP 7.1
-* `images/php/71/cron/` - PHP 7.1 CLI for background jobs
+* `images/sidecar-build/` - Image for building Sidecar's javascript
+* `images/traefik/` - Traefik image to expose Sugar within the local network when using a VM
+* `images/ldap/` - OpenLDAP image

-All images are currently leveraging Debian linux.
+Most images are currently leveraging Debian linux.

 ### Persistent storage locations
 All persistent storage is located within the `./data` directory tree within your local checkout of this git repository.
 * The Sugar application files served from the web servers and leveraged by the cronjob server have to be located in `./data/app/sugar/`.
 Within the web servers and the cronjob server the location is `/var/www/html/sugar/`.
 Everything within `./data/app/` can be accessed through the browser, but the Sugar instance files have to be within `./data/app/sugar/`
-* MySQL files are located in `./data/mysql/57/`
+* MySQL files are located in `./data/mysql/XY/`
-* For Elasticsearch 6.2 files are located in `./data/elasticsearch/62/`.
-For Elasticsearch 5.6 files are located in `./data/elasticsearch/56/` and so on.
+* Elasticsearch files are located in `./data/elasticsearch/XY/`
 * Redis files are located in `./data/redis/`
 * LDAP files are located in `./data/ldap/`